AndreaPrestia/Felis/README.md

 - Service, the object representing the service descriptor of the Felis client.
   	- Name , the service name.
   	- Host, the host of the service instance.
-  	- IsPublic, says, to the router , if this server istance can be reached and discovered by other services connected to felis router.
+  	- IsPublic, says, to the router , if this server istance can be reached and discovered by other services connected to Felis router.

 **Program.cs**